AnalyticsAutomationAi PersonalizationPayments

 NVIDIA and SAP's Sapphire collaboration gives enterprise AI agents what they've been missing: the governance infrastructure to actually act, not just advise.

 The sci-fi version of AI going rogue tends to involve dramatic hardware.
 A spacecraft that locks you out of the airlock.
 An android that decides self-preservation trumps the mission.
 The actual risk with enterprise AI agents is considerably less cinematic.
 It's an automated system that raises a purchase order for the wrong amount, against a supplier whose contract has just been flagged for review, because the governance layer didn't know about the review.
 Nobody dies.
 Nobody learns an important lesson about human nature.
+A distinct absence of glowy red laser eyes.
 But someone in procurement spends the next two weeks reversing it, and the CIO has a new item for the board's AI risk register.

 This is the problem SAP and NVIDIA are trying to solve.
-Not the drama.
-The paperwork.
+The paperwork, not the drama.

 At SAP Sapphire in Orlando, where Jensen Huang joined Christian Klein's keynote by video link on 10 May, they announced an expanded collaboration aimed at making enterprise AI agents governable rather than merely capable.
 SAP is embedding NVIDIA's OpenShell runtime into its Business AI Platform as the security layer for all SAP AI agents, including custom ones built in Joule Studio.
 NVIDIA's NemoClaw, an open source reference blueprint for building autonomous agents, will be available directly in Joule Studio.
 The effect, if it works as described, is that teams building agents on SAP's platform get a governed starting point rather than a blank canvas with sharp edges.